CornDavid5/FuzzingMicroservicesReport/death-star-bench/media-microservices/Task 4.md

 - you may need to remove all exited container generated from `How to Run` section to prevent `duplicated key` error.
 - run `docker build -t yg397/media-microservices:local .`
 - run `docker compose up`
-- go to test folder, enable virtual environment, run `./run-test.bash`
+- go to test folder, enable virtual environment, run `./run-test.bash` twice
 - terminate docker containers, then restart docker containers
 - you have to do the following command for each service, change the service name for different services
 - ssh into the docker container, `docker exec -it <container-id> bash`